“In a split second you could ruin your future, injure or even kill others as a distracted driver…are you prepared for that?”

 CONTACT EMAIL : ben@benpohlspeaks.com

 Every day, at least nine people die and 1,000+ are injured in distracted driving crashes.
 Have you heard the crazy statistic that the odds of crashing increase 23x when texting while driving?
-These odds make distracted driving same if not worse than drunk driving!
+These odds make distracted driving the same if not worse than drunk driving!
 Add to the fact that 95% of us admit to having used our cellphone while driving at some point and you have an endless supply of lives damaged or cut short.
 There is also the AAA statistic saying that 97% of all crashes are driver error, 3% are because of a malfunction of the automobile.
 Distracted driving crashes are already up 14% from the last two years – this is definitely a growing problem.
 The statistics about the dangers of distracted driving keep coming —

 I think we can all agree that I am not your father…I tell adults and kids this when I speak with them.
 I am not saying to never speak to anyone else in the car – not to listen to the radio – etc. I am realistic.
 I know there is only so much people can do.
 I know that there are numerous things in the vehicle that can distract a driver from focusing on the road: eating / drinking while driving, messing with the radio / navigation, small children, pets, rain, things outside (gapper delays) and so on and so forth.
 I push kids and adults to think about those things and to try to consciously NOT let those things be distractions….they CAN control and have the power.
 The cell phone is the #1 distracter in my book that can be controlled – especially with the younger “technologically proficient” generations.